JVK2000/TSBK07-helicopter-simulator/lab4/README.md

 **Did you need to extend your camera movement code?
 How?**

-Add added the ability to move upp and down (along the y-axis)
+Add added the ability to move up and down (along the y-axis)

 Movement: **w** - forward, **s** - backward, **a** - left, **d** - right, **q** - down, **e** - up.
 Looking: **mouse** - up, down, left, right